 In contrast, Arrayan Path boast a pretty simple, but crystal clear and precise approach to Power Metal.
 And it is skillfully and thoughtfully done.
-Methinks that they are detaching themselves somewhat from underneath the vile mainstream, getting into their own territory.
-And they don’t do this lightly: From song writing to lyrics, they almost put scholarly attention behind details and it shows.
+Methinks, that they are detaching themselves somewhat from underneath the vile mainstream and reach their own territory.
+Yet they don’t do this lightly: From songwriting to lyrics, they almost put scholarly attention behind details and it shows.

-Now, drumwork and out-of-control destriers aside, Arrayan Path have this ability to mix good quality with catchy melodies without serving everything on a mighty cheese platter.
-Actually their tunes have this befuddling tendency to worm their way into your brain and take hold, following you around for days.
+Now, drum work and out-of-control destriers aside, Arrayan Path have this ability to mix good quality with catchy melodies.
+And this, without serving everything on a mighty cheese platter.
+Actually, their tunes have this befuddling tendency to worm their way into your brain and take hold.
+And then follow you around for days.

-Impressively mixing good and precise song writing with Mediterranean flavors yields an alluring Power Metal cocktail.
-A refreshing breeze in a genre that often drowns in fondue or sloppily slithers down some screechy funnel into a tepid pool of nothingness.
+Impressively mixing good and precise songwriting with Mediterranean flavors yields an alluring Power Metal cocktail.
+A refreshing breeze in a genre that often drowns in fondue, or sloppily slithers down some screechy funnel into a tepid pool of nothingness.

 Not so with Arrayan Path, though.
 Good album, I can only recommend it.